Mr. Steve Muenzberg

 President, Chief Engineer, FAA Loads DER

-Mr. Steve Muenzberg has more than 30 years of experience in certification loads, static and dynamic engineering analysis, certification analysis and test validation and engineering project and team management.
+Mr. Steve Muenzberg has more than 30 years of experience in certification loads, static and dynamic engineering analysis, certification analysis and test validation, and engineering project and team management.
 Steve is an independent Consultant FAA DER (Designated Engineering Representative) for Loads and Dynamics with full approval authority for both 14 CFR Parts 23 and 25 airplanes.
-Before co-founding TLG Aerospace, LLC, Steve held positions as Loads and Dynamics Manager at Aviation Partners Boeing, Senior Loads and Dynamics Engineer at The Boeing Company working on both military (Joint Strike Fighter) and commercial airplanes (727, 737, 747, 757, 767, Product Development), and Loads Engineer at Lockheed Martin (F-16).
+Before co-founding TLG Aerospace, LLC, Steve held positions as Loads and Dynamics Manager at Aviation Partners Boeing and Senior Loads and Dynamics Engineer at The Boeing Company working on both military (Joint Strike Fighter) and commercial airplanes (727, 737, 747, 757, 767, Product Development), and Loads Engineer at Lockheed Martin (F-16).

 Steve holds a Bachelor of Science degree in Aerospace Engineering from the University of Notre Dame.